novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-96.md

 “No. When I contact people, they don’t come out, and the ones I can call are limited, so I end up spending lonely nights.”

-It felt like he was talking about himself, and Lee Hyun-woo flinched.
+It felt like he was hearing story about himself, and Lee Hyun-woo flinched.

 “That’s not loneliness; it’s boredom.”